will-NYGC/bstag/README.md

-# bstag
+# X-WGBS fill-in filtering
-BStag protocol for whole genome bisulfite sequencing on the Illumina X platform.
+X-WGBS protocol for whole genome bisulfite sequencing on the Illumina X platform.
 Two versions of the filter script are included, `filterFillIn2.pl` serially processes each line of the BAM. `filterFillIn3.pl` chunks the BAM and processes the chunks in parallel.

 ## Usage: